Japanese cruiser Haguro: Japanese retreat

 On 28 October, Haguro returned to Brunei with the rest of the fleet.
 The battle was a devastating defeat.
 Japan had lost three battleships, an aircraft carrier, three light carriers, six heavy cruisers, three light cruisers, and 11 destroyers, and in turn sank just one American light carrier, two escort carriers, two destroyers, and two destroyer escorts.
-This battle crippled the Japanese navy, rendering them unable to effectively operate as a fleet due to the oil fields of the Dutch East Indies being cut off and the sheer number of Japanese ships sunk in both the battle and its immediate aftermath.
+This battle crippled the Japanese navy, rendering it unable to effectively operate as a fleet due to the oil fields of the Dutch East Indies being cut off and the sheer number of Japanese ships sunk in both the battle and its immediate aftermath.
 Despite helping to sink a destroyer and damaging several other ships, Haguro failed to engage her intended target of the American troop convoys, as with the rest of the fleet, rendering the Battle of Leyte Gulf both a crushing tactical and strategic victory for the Allied forces.

-The day after reaching Brunei, Haguro was refueled by Tone, and on 6 November the aircraft carrier Junyō and her escorts arrived at Brunei to restock Haguro's guns (excluding the unrepaired turret 2).
+The day after reaching Brunei, Haguro was refueled by Tone, and on 6 November the aircraft carrier Junyō and her escorts arrived at Brunei to restock Haguros guns (excluding the unrepaired turret 2).
 On the 8th, with the allied invasion of the Philippines increasing in success Haguro attempted to escort the fleet out of Brunei, only for the fleet to return to Brunei on the 11th.
 The 16th saw an attack by US army aircraft lightly damage Haguro with bomb near miss and splinter damage.
 Three days later, Haguro left Brunei for the last time escorting the battleship Haruna to Lingga, but the 22nd saw Haruna run aground and damage herself, which resulted the group redirecting for Singapore where Haguro arrived later that afternoon.
 The start of December saw Haguro drydocked for hull repairs, where the barrels to her still unrepaired turret 2 were removed and a makeshift roof was attached to protect the exposed turret from weather.
-Haguro left drydock on 16 December, where her crew was informed of her sistership Myōkō - still unrepaired from the torpedo damage inflicted at the battle of Leyte Gulf - being hit by another torpedo from the submarine USS Burgall and left limping at 6 knots without steering.
+Haguro left drydock on 16 December, where her crew was informed of her sister ship Myōkō – still unrepaired from the torpedo damage inflicted at the battle of Leyte Gulf – being hit by another torpedo from the submarine and left limping at 6 knots without steering.
 Two days later, Haguro let Singapore to take Myōkō under tow.
-Haguro found her crippled sistership the next day, but rough seas prevented a tow line from connecting for the next 4 days.
+Haguro found her crippled sister ship the next day, but rough seas prevented a tow line from connecting for the next 4 days.
 It was only on the 23rd that the weather calmed enough for Haguro to finally take Myōkō under tow, where they arrived at Singapore two days later.